StefanoAnzolut/business-guide/source/quickstart/onboard.rst

 **Advanced electronic signature (AES)**

-To sign with AES, employees in your company will require a company e-mail address or a Swiss mobile number.
+To sign with AES, employees in your company will need a mobile number or company e-mail address.

  - **Company e-mail address**